 6 Key Areas To Keep In Mind When Selecting A Coding Toy

-- COVID-19 – Get up and move!
+- Get up and move!
 Anything is OK with moderation, even being at a computer.
-However, this year, I highly recommend the SPHERO line of robots that you can code.
+Once again, I highly recommend the SPHERO line of robots that you can code.
 They get you up and moving as you move them around obstacles courses and other challenges.
 If Sphero isn’t your choice, then look for toys that allow you to create, move around and even take out doors.

 - Price – Yes, I know we love our kids and would give them the moon.
 But you really don’t have to buy a $1000 computer and software to get coding.
 Look for something that fits your budget.
 A child can enjoy a $40 gadget as much as a $400.
 You know the old story…”I bought all these gifts, and my son played with the boxes”.
 Actually that was me.
 I used my imagination with everything.
 Which leads me to this one….